tczajka/MF/README.md

 that the only theorems

 This allows a whole spectrum of proof techniques, from directly applying basic inference rules, to automated searchers.
-This idea is inspired by Logic of Computable Functions by Gordon Miller.

-The language is simply-typed lambda-calculus by Church, with rules of inference loosely inspired by HOL Light by John Harrison.

 Goals include:
 * Simple logical core of axioms and inference rules.
 * Readable proofs in the library.
-All proofs must be written with human-consumption in mind.
+All proofs must be written with human consumption in mind.
 * Theorems are "safe", no back door to confuse the reader about what has been proved.
-Therefore:
-  * There is no mechinism to sneak in additional axioms or inference rules.
+  * There is no mechanism to sneak in additional axioms or inference rules.
-  * Parsing and printing context will detect an attempt to redefine a concept with a different definition and will refuse to print a theorem in an ambiguous/confusing way.
+  * Parsing and printing contexts will detect an attempt to redefine a concept with a different definition and will refuse to print a theorem in an ambiguous/confusing way.

+This idea of using a programming language is inspired by Logic of Computable Functions by Gordon Miller.

+Higher order language as a foundation of mathematics is based on the simply typed lambda calculus by Alonzo Church.

+Rules of inference are loosely inspired by HOL Light by John Harrison.

 The logical core is made even simpler than that of HOL Light:
 * We use a simpler set of axioms and inference rules.